bendechrai/bendechrai.github.io/_posts/2011-06-24-human-brand-management.markdown

 title: "Human Brand Management"
 Slug: human-brand-management
 date: 2011-06-24 13:10:57
-categories: [BarCamp,Conference,Direction,Education,Extra Curricula,Fun,Indii,On The Job,Work,Work Life]
+tags: [BarCamp,Conference,Direction,Education,Extra Curricula,Fun,Indii,On The Job,Work,Work Life]
 ---
 I had a post in progress.
 I wrote it all up.
 It needed a bit of fleshing out in one area, but it was late.
 I decided to sleep on it.